dresden-elektronik/phoscon-app-beta/README.md

 * schedules is now available for tablet and PC
 * scene editor uses manual saving now and won't just call the first scene on enter
 * heaps of smaller bug fixes and improments
-* with deCONZ 2.04.90 espeacially mobile devices will notice speed improvements when accessing the API (TCP_NODELAY)
+* with deCONZ 2.04.90 especially mobile devices will notice speed improvements when accessing the API (TCP_NODELAY)

 ## Work in progress